daattali/beautiful-jekyll/_drafts/2016-12-21-how-power-management-impacts-esxi-s-performances.md

 ![pwrmgt-bios-settings.png]({{site.baseurl}}/img/pwrmgt-bios-settings.png)

-The only difference between "Performance" and "Performance per Watt" is related to the C1 states which is a power saving feature.
+The only difference between "Performance" and "Performance per Watt" is related to the C1 states which idle power saving states.
+[Here's some detailed info on power states](https://software.intel.com/en-us/articles/power-management-states-p-states-c-states-and-package-c-states).

+> During a P-state, the processor is still executing instructions, whereas during a C-state (other than C0), the processor is idle, meaning that nothing is executing.
+To make a quick analogy, a processor lying idle is like a house with all the lights on when no one is at home.
+Consuming all that power is doing nothing other than providing your electric company a little extra income.

 Here is a quote of the Dell documentation about the different profiles.